 5 – 7 April 2018

 Call for Sessions

-AAH 2018 aims to host around 30 academic sessions, over 3 days (approx. 10 sessions each day).
+The 2018 Annual Conference aims to host around 30 academic sessions, over 3 days (approx. 10 sessions each day).
 Each one-day session will generally consist of between 4 – 8 papers (minimum 4, maximum 8); papers are usually 25-minutes, presented in 35-minute slots to allow for questions and movement between sessions.
 We can accommodate alternative session formats – such as world-cafe, round-table or open discussions – provided that they fit within the standard time-tabling structure.
 We envisage that the majority of session proposals will follow the standard frame, but if you would like to propose an alternative format, please indicate the type of format your session would follow and explain how this would be organized.